Get Me To College

 High school requirements include PE and Health and these are not counted in state but private colleges may count them.

-You need to retake classes with Fs or Ds by the beginning of 12th grade to raise your GPA.
+You need to retake classes with Fs or Ds in all A-G courses by the beginning of 12th grade to raise your GPA.

-Private colleges will see your 9th grade grades.
+Private colleges will see 9th and 12th grade grades.

 - Every semester check your GPA with your counselor.
 Make sure your grades and classes are correct.